basmoura/basmoura/README.md

 ## Usage

 This is a simple gem to show my professional informations.
-Type `basmoura` on the console to see it.
+Type `basmoura -s` on the console to see it.

 ## Contributing